-Magnolia Creek Treatment Center for Women treats clients (18 years or older) who have a primary diagnosis of a feeding or eating disorder, such as: anorexia nervosa, bulimia nervosa, binge eating disorder, other specified eating disorder, rumination disorder, pica, avoidant/restrictive food intake disorder, and/or unspecified eating disorder.
-Similarly, Magnolia Creek offers treatment for mood disorders, substance use disorders, obsessive compulsive disorder, trauma, attachment disorder, adjustment disorder, dissociative disorders, and personality disorders.
+Magnolia Creek Treatment Center for Women treats treats adult female clients who have a primary diagnosis of a feeding or eating disorder, such as: anorexia nervosa, bulimia nervosa, binge eating disorder, other specified eating disorder, rumination disorder, pica, avoidant/restrictive food intake disorder, and/or unspecified eating disorder.
+Magnolia Creek has additional capability and experience with co-occurring conditions present with eating disorders such as depression, anxiety, substance use disorders, obsessive compulsive disorder, trauma, attachment disorder, adjustment disorder, and personality disorders.

 Frequently Asked Questions